About me.

 My Mission

-My passion lies in helping people uncover their strengths, find their voice, and move toward greater well-being.
-I’m dedicated to providing a space that nurtures healing and growth, whether through art therapy, conversation, or simply holding space for what needs to be expressed.
+I’m passionate about helping individuals uncover their strengths, find their voice, and move toward greater well-being.
+My mission is to create a nurturing space for healing and personal growth, whether through art therapy, talk therapy, or simply providing a compassionate space for you to express what you’re going through.
+Together, we can work toward a more balanced and fulfilling life.